antigravities/emily/README.md

 # emily

-A microservice that (should?) provide Steam CM status.
+A microservice that (should?) provide Steam CM and site status.
 I didn't really test it in scheduled maintenance yet, but the numbers it gives out make sense when Steam should otherwise be running fine.

-It should work for WebSocket and TCP CMs and updates the server list once an hour.
+It should work for WebSocket and TCP CMs and updates the CM list once an hour.
 Also probably uses quite a bit of RAM, will work on that.

 ## Install
 ```bash